davidjbradshaw/iframe-resizer/README.md

     bower instal iframe-resizer

 ##Version History
 * v1.4.1 Setting `interval` to a negative number now forces the interval test to run instead of [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver).
-This useful in cases where you have a lot of rapid changes to the DOM as the browser will throttle calls to MutationObserver.
+This is useful in cases where you have a lot of rapid changes to the DOM as the browser will throttle calls to MutationObserver.
 To enable this feature set the interval option to a negative number.
 * v1.4.0 Option to enable scrolling in iFrame, off by default.
 Bower dependancies updated.
 * v1.3.7 Stop resize event firing for 50ms after size event.
 Added size(250) to example.
 * v1.3.6 Updated jQuery to v1.11.0 in example due to IE11 having issues with jQuery v1.10.1.